shilpagopi/ML/Recap/Statistics/Statistics-IV : FAQ.md

 * Symmetry and shape
 * Central Tendency: The mean, median, and mode are all equal and located at the exact center of the distribution, representing the value with the highest frequency
 * Defined by mu and sigma (68-95-99.7 rule)

+#### 12. What Is the Law of Large Numbers?
+It is a theorem that describes the result of performing the same experiment a large number of times.
+This theorem forms the basis of frequency-style thinking.
+It says that the sample means, the sample variance and the sample standard deviation converge to what they are trying to estimate.